lemonsevens/lemonsevens-gruntworks/operations/project-planning/9_implementor.md

     ```
     Saving the implementation plan...
     ```
-    [ACTION: Create a new file named `[Story/Task ID]-steps.md` in the project directory.
+    [ACTION: Create a new file named `[Story/Task ID]-steps.md` inside the `tasks/` subdirectory of the project directory.
 Write the approved, numbered list of steps into this file.]
     ```
-    Implementation steps saved to: [path/to/project/[Story/Task ID]-steps.md]
+    Implementation steps saved to: [path/to/project/tasks/[Story/Task ID]-steps.md]

     To start implementing the first step, use: #implement-next-step [Story/Task ID]
     ```